HEVAWEB/emse-laparo-dashboard/doc/GUIDE.md

         deactivate
         ```

-### Add stylus for pretty dashboards
+### Compile stylesheet to correctly render the dashboard

-1. Install latest LTS Node.js version https://nodejs.org/ and make sure `npm` is added to the PATH
+1. Install latest LTS Node.js version https://nodejs.org/ and make sure `npm` is added to the system PATH
-2. Open a Windows cmd or another terminal and install globally stylus `npm install -g stylus`
+2. **Optional**: you may install the yarn package manager for quicker install with `npm install -g yarn`
-3. For each dashboard you may then open a terminal at its root folder and launch the following command `npm run build`.
-This will build the `.css` file needed to style your dashboard.
+3. For each dashboard you should do the following steps at least once:
+    1. Open a terminal in root folder install stylus with `npm install` or `yarn`
+    2. Compile the final .css file with `npm run build` or `yarn build`.
+Please be aware that this command should be runned every time you change a `.styl` file.
+    3. **Optional**: for long coding sprints on style, it could be handier to use the watcher with `yarn watch:stylus` or `npm run watch:stylus`.

 ## Instructions